Update – July 6, 2:40pm

 Due to public safety concerns and the Shelter-in-Place order as related with COVID-19, most immigration offices will be postponing appointments:

-If you have a USCIS appointment anytime between March 18th through May 3rd it is cancelled.
-This includes naturalization interviews and naturalization ceremonies.
+USCIS has extended its closure of in-person services.
+USCIS field offices, asylum offices, and application support centers (ASCs) are closed for in-person services until at least June 4, 2020.
+If you have a USCIS appointment anytime March 18th until June 4th it is cancelled.
 If you have a biometrics appointment it is currently cancelled.
 If you have an interview with the Asylum Office, it is currently cancelled.
+For naturalization interviews and naturalization ceremonies USCIS will be opening their offices as of June 15th, 2020 with 25% of their staff.
 You will receive information by mail regarding your new appointment.
-If you are a current Canal Alliance client, and have not received this notice by May 18th, please call us at 415.306.0437.
+If you are a current Canal Alliance client, and have not received this notice by June 15th, please call us at 415.306.0437.

-If you have changed your address or telephone number since your last contact with USCIS, please fill out form AR-11, which is available online here: https://www.uscis.gov/ar-11 .
+If you have changed your address or telephone number since your last contact with USCIS, please fill out form AR-11, which is available online here.
 This form can be completed online or printed out and mailed.
 If you need assistance with this change of address, please call our main line at 415.306.0437.

-If you have immigration court, whether a masters hearing or individual merits hearing, If you have immigration court, whether a masters hearing or an individual merits hearing, scheduled anytime now through May 1st, it will be rescheduled.
+If you have immigration court, whether a masters hearing or an individual merits hearing, scheduled anytime between March 18th through July 24th, it will be rescheduled.
 You should receive a new appointment notice by mail and should also regularly be checking EOIR automated phone hotline or online system for your rescheduled date.
 Please note these automated systems may not be updated for a while due to the pandemic situation, but once your date is rescheduled, the system should be updated.

-As of March 18, 2020, all ICE or ISAP check-ins or appointments will be rescheduled.
-ISAP home visits are also canceled until further notice.
+As of March 18, 2020, all ICE or ISAP check-ins or appointment, will be rescheduled.
+ISAP home visits are also suspended until further notice and check-ins will be conducted by case-specialists by phone.

-Community partners: Family & Children’s Law Center requests new clients fill out this online form: https://www.faclcmarin.org/how-to-get-help, after which they will be in touch by phone, or directly call their mainline at 415.492.9230.
-Catholic Charities of the East Bay has canceled all walk-in consultations until further notice.
-Social Justice Collaborative is offering free consultations by phone.
+Community partners: Family & Children’s Law Center requests new clients fill out this online form, after which they will be in touch by phone, or directly call their mainline at 415.492.9230.
+Catholic Charities of the East Bay and Social Justice Collaborative are both offering free consultations by phone.